CrucialGier/csharp_review2_word-finder/README.md

   *Example: Input: User enters : Shut it down.
 Shut it down forever.;*
             *Output : string Phrase = "Shut it down.
 Shut it down forever.";*

+*The word we'll be searching for should also be received from the user and stored in its own seperate variable* *Example: Input: User enters : down;*
+            *Output: string Word = "down";

+*The stored phrase should be searched for any instances of the stored word and return the number of times the word appears in the phrase.*
+  *Example: Input: User Clicks "Find Word" button;
+            Output: Page displays: "The word 'down' appears 2 time(s) in your phrase";*

 ##Known Bugs

 None at the moment